UPTET cancelled after paper leak, 26 arrested, Yogi says will invoke NSA against culprits | Education

 UPTET cancelled after paper leak, 26 arrested, Yogi says will invoke NSA against culprits

-The UPTET scheduled to be held on Sunday was cancelled after a question paper for the exam was leaked, an officer here announced shortly before the exam was to begin.In a statement issued here, the UP Government said that more than 26 persons have been arrested in this connection.So far as many as 26 persons have been arrested from different districts of the state.
+The UPTET scheduled to be held on Sunday was cancelled after a question paper for the exam was leaked, an officer here announced shortly before the exam was to begin.In a statement issued here, the UP government said 26 persons have been arrested in this connection, while Chief Minister Yogi Adityanath said he will invoke the National Security Act and Gangster Act against the culprits.

 - Country: